navlokesh/navlokesh/README.md

 Hypothesis is directly related to confidence intervals and critical values.
 Class predictions will lead to metrics from confusion matrices, numerical predictions will lead to MSE/RMSE metrics.

-It is easy to say "In Machine learning, garbage in to garbage out".
+It is easy to say "In Machine learning, garbage in is garbage out".
 But it takes clear understanding of steps involved at different stages of analysis to realize the answer to 'why'.
 I ability to quickly imagine and visualize the working of various models has helped me draw down a use case out of the data or understand what data we need for a particular use case.

 In Personal life-